LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 Site_DTW_Numpy = np.array([[value] for _, value in Sites_DTW.items()])
 ```

-We plot the DTW distance between all sites in the figure below, where the DTW distance is small to large.
-For further processing, we need to start analyzing with clustering algorithms.
+In the figure below, we've charted the DTW distances between all the sites, arranged from smallest to largest.
+To delve deeper, we'll next start analyzing this data using clustering algorithms.

 ```python
 fig = plt.figure(figsize=(4, 3), dpi=150)